jmoyers/brain/readme.md

 - [ ] write.js - write .brain file with all attributes
 - [ ] attr.js - write a new attribute to be associated witha file
 - [ ] main.js - command line parsing, require all functions in

+## idea bucket

+- side panel of `related material` which is other notes which have a good likeness in terms of the meta data. for example, you might get a list of other notes related to tags `graph problems` or `depth first search` or the like.
+- create a `study path` which is really a way to navigate a learning topic, start to finish. this would be a graph path thru notes. you retain all the functionality of brain as you do so. could have a fully curated list. could have a dynamically generated list based on some basic intelligence about tags. say given the tag `dynamic programming` it might give you notes sorted like `select * where tags contain 'dynamic programming' order by difficulty, number`
+- link to other brains. imagine git cloning someone elses notes and then referring to them from your own. other referring directly to a github address a la golang modules